-Manor House Details Manor House is located on Englewood Avenue between the Heights and Sorin Residence Hall.
-In 1922, the newly completed Manor House, which housed all women at the time, provided a gracious and architecturally distinctive addition to the Hamline University campus.
-With its picturesque stone tower sheltering the main entrance, and its half timbered-construction, Manor House suggests a scene out of the English Midlands.
-This Tudor-style residence hall houses 150 men and women in multi-gender arrangements for sophomores, juniors, and seniors in singles, doubles, triples, and quads.
-The atmosphere in Manor tends to be quiet; however there is still a very active community in the house.
+Manor Hall Details Manor Hall is located on Englewood Avenue between the Heights and Sorin Residence Hall.
+In 1922, the newly completed Manor Hall, which housed all women at the time, provided a gracious and architecturally distinctive addition to the Hamline University campus.
+With its picturesque stone tower sheltering the main entrance, and its half timbered-construction, Manor Hall suggests a scene out of the English Midlands.
+This Tudor-style residence hall houses 150 men and women on coed floors for sophomores, juniors, and seniors in single, double, triple, and quad rooms.
+The atmosphere in Manor tends to be quiet; however there is still a very active community in the hall.
 Manor has an active Hall Council whose past programs have included ice cream socials, field trips to events in the greater twin cities metro area, and movie nights.
 Features and Furnishings Room furnishings include a desk, desk chair, window coverings, bed, bureau, MicroFridge unit and closet space for each student.
 In some configurations, some of these items may be shared between roommates.
-The furniture in the rooms are arranged in a standard setup.
+The furniture in the rooms are arranged in a standard setup with bunked beds.
 Students may order a different arrangement for a fee through BedLoft.com.
 Options and diagrams are available through their website.
 To ensure a safe and proper setup, students are required to use the services of BedLoft.com.
 You will need to provide your own pillow, blanket, linens, desk lamp, phone, and wastebasket.
-Furniture placed in lounges and public areas is for the use of all residents.
-In order to be fair to all, you are asked not to move lounge furniture.
-There will be a penalty to any student who is found with lounge furniture in their rooms.Please note: Furniture may not be moved from student rooms, and built-in furniture may not be dismantled or moved.
-Even if a student is occupying a double room alone, furnishings for a second student may not be moved from the room.
-Hall Features Single, double, triple, and quad rooms Resident Advisor located on each floor or wing Community bathrooms Free use of laundry facilities Resident study and social lounges Vending machines Recycle/trash room Security card access to building 24-hour surveillance cameras Room Features furniture (extra-long twin bed, desk & chair, bookcase) Wardrobe Closet with drawers and mirror Washing basin Towel rack on door Window blinds Carpeted or hardwood flooring Ethernet and Wireless internet access Satellite cable TV service with premium channels Image Gallery Get the flash player here: http://www.adobe.com/flashplayer Manor House Staff The Resident Advisors (RA), Assistant Area Coordinator, and Area Coordinator are committed to building and maintaining a positive community environment.
+Furniture placed in lounges and public areas is for the use of all residents and students are asked not to move lounge furniture.
+There will be a penalty to any student who is found with lounge furniture in their rooms.
+Furniture may not be moved from student rooms, and built-in furniture may not be dismantled or moved.
+Hall Features Single, double, triple, and quad rooms Resident Advisor located on each floor or wing Community bathrooms Free use of laundry facilities Resident study and social lounges Vending machines Recycle/trash room Security card access to building 24-hour surveillance cameras Room Features furniture (extra-long twin bed, desk & chair, bookcase) Wardrobe Closet with drawers and mirror Sink Window blinds Carpeted or hardwood flooring Ethernet and Wireless internet access Cable TV service with streaming service Image Gallery Get the flash player here: http://www.adobe.com/flashplayer Manor House Staff The Resident Advisors (RA), Assistant Area Coordinator, and Area Coordinator are committed to building and maintaining a positive community environment.
 They plan social, educational, recreational, and cultural programs for residents.
 Resident Advisors live on each floor or wing of the residence halls and provide direct support and assistance to residents.
 RAs are specially trained to offer programs, activities, support, and referrals for floor members as needed.
 The Resident Advisor staff host a variety of social program during the first week of classes.
 These programs are designed to provide residents the opportunity to meet, mingle, and build community.
 The staff also plans a variety of activities throughout the year.
 Manor Hall Council Manor Hall Council is a representative group of residential students who support the mission of the Office of Residential Life, take action to improve the students' residential experience and foster community ownership and pride.
 Hall Council hears the concerns of residents and works to address those concerns by utilizing community resources to plan activities and make capital improvements to the house, promote community respect and accountability, and establish clear and consistent communication among appropriate members of the Hamline University residential community.
 As a result Manor Hall Council empowers residents to stay informed about and invested in the development of their community, while offering leadership opportunity for students.
 All residents of Manor House are encouraged to participate in Hall Council!
 Residents may get involved by running for a position on the Manor Hall Council executive board or by attending hall council meetings.